 Production is done in accordance with the draft SANS 8892 – Standard for performance rated Cross Laminated Timber.

-XLAM South Africa is also FSC chain of custody certified, which is assurance that our products are a sustainable resource.
+XLAM South Africa is also FSC® chain of custody certified, which is an assurance that products are a sustainable resource.

 Monterey Pine (Pinus Radiata)

 Blue Gum / Flooded Gum (Eucalyptis Saligna Grandis)